thecarebot/thecarebot.github.io/metrics.md

 **Metrics** represent the different methods we employ to understand change over time across a number of dimensions or criteria.
 It is often used as a catch-all term to describe the method used to measure something, the resulting values obtained from measuring, as well as a calculated or combined set of measures.

-For clarity, we use the term **measures** when we mean the value measured by whatever mechanism we employ and the term **indicator** for values we combine and use to hint to specific outcomes and trends.
+We use the term **measures** when we mean the value measured by whatever mechanism we employ and the term **indicator** for values we combine and use to hint to specific outcomes and trends.

 Note: All measures and indicators reflect events that occured in a specific period of time.
 When representing these values (specially when aggregating them), indicate the period of time it relates to.